-- UNIX time: the number of seconds that have elapsed since 00:00:00 (UTC) on January
+- Unix timestamp: an integer that indicates the number of seconds that have elapsed

-__time__field in each log entry of Log Service use UNIX time.
+__time__field in each log entry is of this type.

-The following table describes the common date functions supported by Log Service.
+The following table lists the date functions that are commonly used in Log Service.

 ||Returns the current date.||